 What a glorious occasion this is - the 50th Anniversary of our St. Agnes Alumni Association.
-I'm honored to be tonight's speaker, though I've been asking myself since I received the invitation to speak as to why I was chosen.
-I say this with utmost sincerity because as I look out at this audience and recall other Alumni members who may not be with us tonight, I can think of a few other former "House's Kids," as we were called, who were more active in alumni affairs and who are better qualified than me to be tonight's speaker.

-I'm very pleased I was invited, however, and I hope that in my remarks tonight I will be able to recapture some of the many memories we all have of St. Agnes.
-I also want to talk about what St. Agnes meant to each of us in our own lives, and about the warm place it continues to hold in our hearts.
+I'm honored to be tonight's speaker, though I've been asking myself since I received the invitation to speak why I was given this honor.
+I say this with utmost sincerity because as I look out at this audience and not only see who is here tonight, but recall other distinguished Alumni members who may not be with us tonight, I can think of many other former "House's Kids," as we were called, who were more active in alumni affairs and better qualified than me to be tonight's speaker.
+I'm very pleased I was invited, however, and I hope that in my remarks I will be able to recapture some of the many memories we all have of St. Agnes.
+I not only want to talk about what St. Agnes meant to each of us in our own lives growing up, but also about the warm place it continues to hold in our hearts.

-I am also pleased that so many wives and family members are here with us for this grand anniversary reunion.
-Many of us have talked at different times with our children and other relatives and friends about our early days at St. Agnes.
-Some of us may have remained silent.
-Frequently, our children have asked for details.
-Why?
-In many cases, because they wanted to better understand their own father's makeup.
+I am also pleased that so many wives and family members are here with us for this grand anniversary reunion banquet.
 Clearly, St. Agnes is very much a part of their roots - it certainly was a major part of ours.
-While I am on the subject of wives and family members, I hope you will permit me a brief minute to introduce members of my family who are sharing this evening with us tonight.
+While I am on the subject of wives and family members, I hope you will permit me a moment to introduce members of my family who are sharing this evening with us tonight.

 Standing L.toR.
-Vivian (Merna) Rendes; Matt Merna; Jerry and Jim Merna Seated: Jennifer Merna; Dot (Sedlack) Merna; Linda (Merna) Figura; Sue Merna
+Vivian (Merna) Rendes; Matt Merna; Jerry and Jim Merna.
+Seated: Jennifer Merna; Dot (Sedlack) Merna; Linda (Merna) Figura; Sue Merna